makehumancommunity/makehuman-static-website/content/MPFB/Docs/Assets/makeup.md

 title: "Working with makeup"
 draft: false
 weight: 40
+description: "How to apply and create makeup assets for MPFB characters in Blender: presets, gradient eye shadow and the procedural makeup material system."
 ---

 MPFB has tools for adding makeup layers to a character without having to change the selected